Samsung unfolds the Z Fold 5 and Z Flip 5 at Unpacked 2023

 The Z Flip 5 is also available in ‘Grey,’ ‘Blue,’ ‘Yellow,’ and ‘Green,’ exclusively through Samsung.

 For my hands-on with the Galaxy Z Flip 5, follow this link.
+For all of our Unpacked 2023 content, click here.

-Samsung Galaxy Z Flip 4
+Galaxy Z Flip 4

 Display